chuxinliu/Eco4000-Spring2019/README.md

-# eco4000-spring2019
+# Eco4000: Intro to Econometrics, Spring2019

-Intro to Econometrics
+This is an undergraduate introduction to econometrics class taught by Chuxin Liu at the Baruch College.